 Dangerous days on the job

-Officer Jolly had his first brush with death during the massive break in 1903.
-At the time, the prison didn’t have walls.
+Officer Jolly had his first brush with death during the massive break of 1903.
+At the time, the Folsom prison didn’t have walls.

 “The most desperate prison break in the history of this state occurred here at the prison this morning shortly after 7 o’clock,” reported the San Francisco Call, July 27, 1903.
 “Thirteen (men), most of them in for life terms, made their escape, capturing Warden Thomas Wilkinson; Capt. of the Guard R.J.
 Murphy; stenographer Harry Wilkinson (the warden’s grandson); General Overseer McDonough; Master Mechanic Charles Ward; Guards J. Klenzendorf, L.C.
 Vetress Jr., Guy Jeter, C. Jolly, O. Seavy, James Dolan, William Hopton and Stage(coach) Driver T.C.
 Brown.”

-Guard William Cotter was attacked with knives and razors.
-He died later that afternoon.
+Guard William Cotter was fatally attacked with knives and razors.
 Capt.
-Joseph P. Cochrane was badly wounded and “lies at the point of death in the prison hospital.
-Warden Wilkinson was slashed across the body with a razor, … but his injuries are not serious.
+Joseph P. Cochrane was badly wounded and near “death in the prison hospital.
+Warden Wilkinson was slashed across the body with a razor, but his injuries are not serious.
 W.C.
-Chalmers, a guard, was slashed on the right hand by a razor (by) life-time convict Al Meyers, who was captured after he had gone a few steps from the rear prison gate.”
+Chalmers, a guard, was slashed on the right hand by a razor (by) lifetime convict Al Meyers, who was captured after he had gone a few steps from the rear prison gate.”

-Before fleeing beyond the prison, the rioters used their hostages to get the gate unlocked and then made their way to the armory.
+Before fleeing the prison, rioters used their hostages to get the gate unlocked and then made their way to the armory.

-There, they armed themselves with 10 rifles and 15 revolvers, then destroyed the remaining weapons.
+There, they armed themselves with 10 rifles and 15 revolvers before destroying the remaining weapons.
 Well armed, the men walked with their hostages along the hill through the prison orchard.
 Half-an-hour later, they released the warden.

-“(Warden Wilkinson) told the guards that the convicts had forced the officers they had captured to change clothes with them and the last the Warden saw, the band was heading for Mormon Island, about a mile from the prison,” the San Francisco Call reported.
+“(Warden Wilkinson said) the convicts forced the captured officers to change clothes with them.
+The last the Warden saw, the band was heading for Mormon Island, about a mile from the prison,” the San Francisco Call reported.

-Soon after the warden’s arrival, more of the hostages were released, returning in their undergarments or wearing the striped clothes of the escaped convicts.
-Officer Jolly was one of the released hostages.
+Soon after the warden’s arrival, more hostages were released, including a wounded Officer Jolly.
+The staff straggled in wearing only undergarments or the striped clothes of the escaped convicts.

 The escapees, fleeing in a four-horse wagon, robbed merchant John Mendis at Pilot Hill.
 After relieving his general store of provisions, they proceeded toward Coloma.